 The memo also provides Method B and C indoor air action levels, as well as soil gas and groundwater screening levels to help evaluate whether there is the potential for short-term TCE risks to occur.

-This memo was published as a draft for public comment on November 21, 2018.
-Comments will be accepted on this draft through Monday, January 7, 2019.
+REVISION NOTE: This memo was published as a draft for public comment on November 21, 2018.
+Comments were accepted on the draft through Monday, January 7, 2019.

 |REQUEST A COPY||

 The mission of the Department of Ecology is to protect, preserve, and enhance Washington’s environment.
 To help us meet that goal, please consider the environment before you print or request a copy.

 Persons with hearing loss can call 711 for Washington Relay Service

 Persons with a speech disability can call 877-833-6341